I love my girlfriend, at least I think I do!

 The truth is that love can’t be counted or measured.

-But I believed it can be qualified and defined…
+But I believe it can be qualified and defined…